pdonias/image-fetcher/README.md

   "type": "array",
   "items": {
     "type": "object",
-    "description": "An object describing how, when and where the image will be downloaded", "properties": {
+    "description": "An object describing how, when and where the file will be downloaded", "properties": {
       "url": {
         "type": "string",
-        "description": "The complete URL from which to download the image" },
+        "description": "The complete URL from which to download the file" },
       "path": {
         "type": "string",
-        "description": "The relative local path where to save the image" },
+        "description": "The relative local path where to save the file" },
       "name": {
         "type": "string",
-        "description": "The name pattern of the destination file (e.g.: my-image-number-#.jpg)" },
+        "description": "The name pattern of the destination file (e.g.: my-file-number-#.jpg)" },
       "cron": {
         "type": "string",